slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 "Sure."

 The cold tried to creep into my jacket, into my pants.
 The streets were an old story.
 I could point to where I found ten dollars in change, where various throw up was spewed.
 Construction projects were laid out, a miserable mess around each block.
-I passed an oven left to starve on the sidewalk, the empty bottles that stuffed it taken by the homeless ghosts of the night.
+An oven was left to starve on the sidewalk, the empty bottles that stuffed it taken by the homeless ghosts of the night.

-The down and out bars hid in the shadows behind car garages or narrow nooks, all made of oaks and cedar.
+The down and out bars hid in the shadows behind car garages or narrow halls and nooks, all made of oaks and cedar.
 Cool as they were, they served mac and cheese types of things, beer and little else.
 There were no windows so I couldn't see the people potentially dying from a fire hazard inside.

 At about that time I paced myself slower trying to time how late I'd be.
 Puttering in a light haze, the buildings around me didn't exist as I stared at the ground or nothing.
 That's when I lifted a penny off the world and put the grimy thing in my pocket.
 Over the years I made quite a heap.
 Probably around sixty dollars.
 I never really felt I needed it though.
-No one wants the small, immediate minute pennies, but I do.
+No one wants the small, immediate, minute pennies.
+But I did.

-It was late but the dark cafe was still pretty active with many designers and artists slumped over tables and couches.
+It was late but the dark cafe was still pretty active with designers and artists slumped over all the tables  and couches.
 Some yawned out conversations, others whooped as they played cards or board games in corners.
 Each table had a giant pinecone on it.

-Selina's eyes were at half mast with a very visible hazy red in their corners "I got high with Jeremy tonight."
+Selina's eyes were at half mast with a skin of red fog over each "I got high with Jeremy tonight."
 She gleamed.

 "How's that going?"
 I was as concerned as my gingerbread coffee was bitter.